heelas-uk/prebrief/README.md

 ### How to run it on your own machine

-Note you will need a OPENAIP API key which can be obtained for free
+Note you will need a OPENAIP API key which can be obtained for free this willl have to be put in the st.secrets

 1. Install the requirements